 You may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
-For each of the amendments to our fundamental policies, for the authorization to offer long-term rights, including warrants, to stockholders to purchase shares of our common stock and for the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2008, you may vote "For" or "Against" or abstain from voting.
+For Proposals 2 and 3 you may vote "For" or "Against" or abstain from voting.
 The procedures for voting are fairly simple: